Historic Preservation Commission

 - Collect oral histories on interesting stories about historic Waxhaw and it’s people

 The Waxhaw Historic Preservation Commission or “HPC” is a board made up of seven (7) people that live in the Waxhaw town limits.
-Appointments to the committee are made by the Board of Commissioners to ensure the majority of members have demonstrated special interest, experience or education in history, architecture, archaeology or related fields.
+Appointments to the HPC are made by the Board of Commissioners to ensure the majority of members have demonstrated special interest, experience or education in history, architecture, archaeology or related fields.
 HPC members serve staggered terms of three (3) years and as is true with all volunteer boards & commissions, each member is limited to serving 2 consecutive terms on any one board or commission.

-View the Boards and Committees Volunteer Information page and complete the online application.
-Applications will be automatically forwarded to the Clerk's office and presented to the OAB for review.
+View the Boards and Commissions Volunteer Information page and complete the online application.
+Applications will be automatically forwarded to the Clerk's office and presented to the Organization Advisory Board for review.

 Historic Preservation Commission Members